withastro/roadmap/proposals/0031-astro-watch-check.md

 that the user wouldn't benefit of future improvements around `astro check --watch`.

 Not having such a feature will impact the overall DX of users.

-Astro already has its own LSP and VSCode extension, but there might be users who prefer other IDEs, but this means that users need to rely on IDEs and their LSP protocol.

 This proposal will offer a new tool!